If a picture tells a thousand words, then a video can surely tell a million, right?

 6 When you’re satisfied, click Publish This Video!
 Download your video, then open Facebook.
 Click the icon in the top left corner of your cover and select Upload Photo/Video.
 Facebook will automatically crop your video to the required specs.

 As we mentioned above, there are a few requirements for your Facebook cover video.
 The first is the dimensions.

 According to Facebook, “The recommended dimensions for your video is 820×462 pixels, however it is required that videos be at least 820×312 pixels.”
 Luckily, you won’t need to worry about changing the dimensions of your video.
 Biteable videos are HD (1280×720 pixels) resolution, which is easily big enough for Facebook, and you’ll even be able to drag to reposition your video for the best fit.

 Facebook cover videos must be at least 20 seconds in length, but no longer than 90 seconds.
-Biteable scenes are mostly roughly 5 seconds long, so you’ll usually need a minumum of 4 scenes in your video.
+Biteable scenes are (mostly) roughly 5 seconds long, so you’ll usually need a minimum of 4 scenes in your video.

-Facebook doesn’t specify a file size for cover videos, however, sitewide, videos must be less than 1.75 GB.
-Since Facebook cover videos are limited in length, you’re unlikely to come anywhere close to that limit.
+Facebook doesn’t specify a file size for cover videos, however, site-wide, videos must be less than 1.75 GB.
+Since Facebook cover videos are limited in length, and Biteable videos are pretty well optimized, you’re unlikely to come anywhere near that limit.